erickCantu/erickCantu.github.io/_posts/2023-05-04-Fedora-Setup.md

 Now expand root size.
 Fore details see: [Fedora Server Install not Using entire disk. - YouTube](https://www.youtube.com/watch?v=MfGkBe8Y5Nk)

 I am not convinced this is the correct way to move forward with the implementation.
 I have the feeling that *home* is out of the scope in this implementation.
-And, that I am not using *root* as intendet.
+And, that I am not using *root* as intended.
 I do not have a message board, but feel free to contact me if you have any ideas or opinions about this.

 ```bash
 [erick@fedora ~]$ sudo lvdisplay